contentful/slash-developers/docs/tutorials/general/anatomy-cda-request.md

 ## Pre-requisites

-In this tutorial, it is assumed you have understood the basic Contentful data model as described above and in the [Developer Center](https://www.contentful.com/developers/docs/concepts/data-model/).
+In this tutorial, it is assumed you have understood the basic Contentful data model as described above and in the [developer center](/developers/docs/concepts/data-model/).

 You should also be able to recognize the basic structure of JSON responses and requests of REST APIs.